aoxborrow/Paste/README.md

 ## Paste

 - Paste is a super simple "CMS" that uses static files and folders instead of a database.
 - Paste aims to be light, fast and easy to maintain.
-- Paste indexes the `/content/` folder and builds a site tree and URL heirarchy.
 - Each HTML file represents a page in the menu, each folder represents a section, to infinite depth.
 - [Mustache](http://mustache.github.io/) is used for logic-less templating including partials.
-- Configuration and templating cascade down through the heirarchy.
+- Variables and templating cascade down through the site heirarchy.
 - Configuration is defined within the HTML source, like so:

 ```